French Caramel tart or Frangipane tart with a caramel walnut topping. Whatever you want to call it, it’s a keeper.

 - At the same time caramelise the sugar in a heavy-based saucepan on a moderate heat (check out my caramel making for instructions, you can't use the TM here.)

-- wet the sugar brush down the sides of the pot with water don't stir it.
+- Wet the sugar and brush down the sides of the pot with a wet pastry brush don't stir it.

 - As soon as it's caramelised to your liking, remove from the heat.
 You can cool the base of the pan quickly in a sink of water, watch out for the splutters.)